 Over the past few years, our country has made enormous strides on marriage equality and as of June 26, 2015, marriage equality is the law of the land in all 50 states.
 On that day, the Supreme Court of the United States held that that the 14th Amendment requires a state to license a marriage between two people of the same sex and to recognize marriages lawfully performed in other jurisdictions.
 Sixty-one percent of Americans support marriage equality.

 Has our country reached the tipping point?
-Are we ready to bring LGBT topics into our curriculum and classrooms?
+Are we ready to bring LGBTQ topics into our curriculum and classrooms?

 Consider the numbers.
-According to the 2010 Census, there are approximately 594,000 same-sex couple households living in the U.S. and more than 125,000 of those households include nearly 220,000 children under age 18.
-Further, there are as many as 6 million American children and adults who have an LGBT parent.
+According to the 2011 ACS Census data, there are approximately 605,472 same-sex couple households living in the U.S. and 16% of those have children in the household.
+Further, there are as many as 6 million American children and adults who have an LGBTQ parent.
 With the Supreme Court ruling, all U.S. residents live in a state with marriage equality.

-In addition to the children of same-sex couples attending our schools, there are students who themselves identify as lesbian, gay, transgender and bisexual and/or who don’t conform to traditional gender norms.
-Many of these students suffer teasing, bullying, harassment, violence and internalized oppression that can lead to risky behavior and even suicide.
-Almost half of all elementary students say they hear comments like “that’s so gay” or “you’re so gay” from other kids at school and 75% of LGBT middle and high school students report being verbally harassed because of their sexual orientation.
+In addition to the children of same-sex couples attending our schools, there are students who themselves identify as lesbian, gay, transgender, bisexual and queer/questioning.
+Many of these students suffer teasing, bullying, harassment, violence and internalized oppression that can lead to academic consequences, risky behavior and even suicide.
+Almost half of all elementary students say they hear comments like “that’s so gay” or “you’re so gay” from other kids at school and 75% of LGBTQ middle and high school students report being verbally harassed because of their sexual orientation.
 The good news is that these students also report better school experiences when pro-active supports and resources are in place.

-For children and teenagers, just knowing a gay teacher can be a powerful experience; it gives them the opportunity to know, admire and care about someone who is LGBT.
+For children and teenagers, just knowing a gay teacher can be a powerful experience; it gives them the opportunity to know, admire and care about someone who is LGBTQ.

-Given that our schools are populated with children of same-sex family households, LGBT students and gay and lesbian teachers, it is time to bring this topic into our nation’s schools and classrooms in a comprehensive way.
-It is an opportunity to expand young people’s concepts of family, discuss marriage equality, infuse the curriculum with LGBT people and their history and accomplishments and address bias-based bullying for kids who identify as LGBT or are perceived as such.
+Given that our schools are populated with children of same-sex family households, LGBTQ students and gay and lesbian teachers, it is time to bring this topic into our nation’s schools and classrooms in a comprehensive way.
+It is an opportunity to expand young people’s concepts of family, discuss marriage equality, infuse the curriculum with LGBTQ people and their history and accomplishments and address bias-based bullying for kids who identify as LGBTQ or are perceived as such.

 For young children, family is central to the curriculum; therefore, discussing same-sex household families should be integral to the conversation.
 This “normalizes” instead of marginalizes children in same-sex households.
 Children in those families need to feel comfortable talking about their own families and when those families are not represented in classrooms, teachers can share their stories through children's books and discussions.

-Bullying, especially identity-based bullying for LGBT or gender non-conforming students, should be discussed not only when an incident occurs but regularly.
-Children’s literature continues to be a positive way to understand and empathize with LGBT people and families.
+Bullying, especially identity-based bullying for LGBTQ or gender non-conforming students, should be discussed not only when an incident occurs but regularly.
+Children’s literature continues to be a positive way to understand and empathize with LGBTQ people and families.